logantailleur/menu/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

+### Error: "prepared statement 's0' already exists"

+This error occurs when using Prisma with PgBouncer (Supabase's connection pooler) in transaction pooling mode.
+Prisma uses prepared statements by default, but PgBouncer doesn't maintain session state between transactions.

+**Solution:**
+The application automatically adds the required parameters to your connection string:
+- `pgbouncer=true` - Tells Prisma to disable prepared statements
+- `connection_limit=1` - Optimizes for serverless environments

+**If you still see this error:**
+1. Make sure your `DATABASE_URL` includes `?pgbouncer=true` (the app will add it automatically if missing)
+2. Verify you're using the connection pooler (port 6543), not direct connection (port 5432)
+3. Redeploy your application after updating environment variables

 ### Error: "Tenant or user not found" or "FATAL"

 This error means your `DATABASE_URL` is incorrect or missing.